KalinNika/Telegram-GPT-Bot-Persona-Audience-Competitor-Analysis/README.md

 ## ⚙️ Configuration

-Create a `config.json` file like this:
+Create a `config.json` file like this with your token, user id and api key:

 ```json
 {